 What is Facebook?

 When it comes to social networks, Facebook is the largest in the United States.
 Facebook's was one of the early websites allowing users to set up profiles, connect with “friends,” and exchange information in a more public way.
-The network boasts a large membership with over 1.79 billion active users worldwide as of the middle of 2016.
+The network boasts a large membership with over 2.19 billion active users worldwide as of the first quarter of 2018.

 If you are looking to use social networks to market your business, choosing a well-populated site with active users can be helpful.
 Social media marketing is more effective when you can target your core audience, and Facebook provides the self-serve social advertising tools that slice and dice its membership based on the demographic and behavioral data gathered from individual members.

 The first thing you, as a business owner, should know about Facebook is that there are several types of presences you can have on the site.
 When you sign up for Facebook as an individual, you are given a personal profile with your own timeline where you can post for your Facebook Friends to see.
 According to Facebook rules, or Terms of Service, you are prohibited to use your personal account for commercial gain.

 Companies should not set up personal accounts.
 Facebook Pages are the appropriate presence for companies, organizations, products, and even individuals who are public figures such as authors and athletes.
 Take care to set up the correct type of presence or Facebook could suspend your account and you could lose all of your content and contacts.

 Connections on Facebook Profiles are called “Friends,” but on Facebook Pages, your connections are referred to as “Likes” or “Fans.”
 Because of the many changes implemented by Facebook over the years, there is no guarantee that a person who “Likes” your Page will see the content you post.
 Unless you are able to engage your Fans to liking, commenting or sharing your posts, you will need to invest in Facebook advertising to increase your content’s visibility.